aniongithub/warp/README.md

 - **Preprocess**: Runs before YARP transforms (auth, quota, rate limiting, etc.)
 - **Predispatch**: Runs before dispatching to the backend (e.g., OpenAPI validation)
+- **Postdispatch**: Runs after getting a result from the backend, but before sendind a response to the client (usage-monitoring)
 - **Postprocess**: Runs after backend response (logging, tracing, etc.)

 Middlewares are registered in `appsettings.json` under `PipelineComponents` and referenced by name in route metadata.